stuartb-rt/enkiSimulator_CUDA/README.md

 You need the QT5 library and its development packages to compile it.

-The line follower is designed to run with the CUDA-based CLDL algorithm.
+The line follower is designed to run with the [CUDA-based CLDL algorithm](https://github.com/domrest/CLDL_CUDA).

 Both the CUDA development packages and the compiled CUDA-CLDL library are required to compile the line-follower.

 ## Enki simulator compilation under Unix (library)

-The enkiSimulator.pro file must be modified to point towards the compiled CUDA-CLDL libraries.
+To use the CUDA CLDL library with the line follower example, the enkiSimulator.pro file in the examples/line_follower directory must be modified to point towards the compiled CUDA-CLDL library.

 Change into the enki subdirectory and type: